alyons/ffrpg3.5/_ffrpg325/part3/magic.md

 on.
 All of the world's inhabitants, whether conscious of it or not, have some small part of this force inside them; with training, it can be turned into a weapon more powerful than mere blade or brawn, more devastating than all but the farthest-reaching technologies.
 Most worlds contain at least some degree of ‘background magic’ – enough mana to sustain life on the world itself, but a far cry from the sheer amount of free energy needed to fuel true spellcasting.
 The existence of Mages depends heavily on the presence of objects that reinforce and amplify this weak level of natural magic to the point where it can be actively shaped.

-MAGICITE
+### Magicite
 Certain kinds of naturally-occurring crystals have been found to be curiously sympathetic to the flow of mana, able to focus, store and even amplify natural elemental forces.
 Such crystals are known as